react-native-tvos/react-native-tvos/README.md

 - _TVFocusGuideView_: This component provides support for Apple's `UIFocusGuide` API, to help ensure that focusable controls can be navigated to, even if they are not directly in line with other controls.
 An example is provided in `RNTester` that shows two different ways of using this component.

+- _TVTextScrollView_: On Apple TV, a ScrollView will not scroll unless there are focusable items inside it or above/below it.
+This component wraps ScrollView and uses tvOS-specific native code to allow scrolling using swipe gestures from the remote control.

 - _Known issues_:

   - As of the 0.61.2-0 release, Fabric code does not compile or run.
 Issue is under investigation.